openssl/openssl/doc/designs/lms.md

   EVP_DigestVerifyInit_ex + EVP_DigestVerifyUpdate + EVP_DigestVerifyFinal.
   It could be done, but requires buffering of the message during updates.
 - EVP_VerifyInit etc should not be supported.
+- In order to set the signature early one of the following methods should be
+  used:

+Proposal 1:

-- Add streaming via a new API that is similar to the existing DigestVerify API's, but moves the signature |sig| from the final to the init. i.e.
+Add streaming via a new API that is similar to the existing DigestVerify API's, but moves the signature |sig| from the final to the init. i.e.

 ```c
 __owur int EVP_DigestVerifyHBSInit(EVP_MD_CTX *ctx, EVP_PKEY_CTX **pctx,